Rental assistance in Tuscaloosa County region.

 Christ Episcopal Church - 205-758-4252

 Salvation Army of Tuscaloosa Alabama.
 205-758-2804.
 Location is 2902 Greensboro Avenue.
 This local corps of the Salvation Army may offer emergency financial assistance to those low income families and people facing eviction that qualify when funds are available.
 Applicants need to make an appointment.
-Click here for more information on the Salvation Army.
+Click here for more information on the Salvation Army housing assistance in Alabama.

 West Alabama AIDS Outreach Client Services runs programs for AID patients and people with HIV.
 Some housing support may be offered.
 2720 6th Street, Tuscaloosa, AL 35401, call (205) 633-2437